 Steun ons en help Nederland vooruit

-The Dutch municipal elections will be held on Wednesday March 19th, 2014.
+The Dutch municipal elections will be held on Wednesday March 21st, 2018.
 As a resident of Delft you will choose a new city council.
 The council is the city’s highest governing body.
-From 7:30 a.m. till 9:00 p.m., you can vote at several polling stations in Delft, for instance at the City Hall on the Market Square and at the EWI faculty on the TU campus.
+From 7:30 a.m. till 9:00 p.m. you can vote at several polling stations in Delft, for instance at the City Hall on the Market Square and at the EWI faculty on the TU campus.
 In order to vote, you’ll need an ID and a voting pass.
-If you are not Dutch, please check Can I Vote 2014 to see if you’re eligible to vote in the municipal elections.
-If you are, then you will automatically receive a voting pass by March 4th at your Delft address.
-If you haven’t received one by March 5th, please bring your ID in person to the municipality office at the Phoenixstraat 16 before March 18th noon to receive a voting pass.
+If you are not Dutch, please check Delft.nl website to see if you’re eligible to vote in the municipal elections.
+If you are, then you will automatically receive a voting pass by March 21st at your Delft address.

 D66 (Democrats 1966) is a progressive liberal party.
 The ideas of D66 give testimony to the idea that true liberalism is social, because it strives for the greatest possible future and self-determination for all individuals.
 D66 politicians will always keep in mind the following five guiding principles: